eduvpn/documentation/API.md

     }

-The certificate and the private key SHOULD be stored in the platform's "key store" in such a way that the user can not export the private key.
+The certificate and the private key SHOULD be stored in the platform's "key store" in such a way that the user can **NOT** export the private key.

 In traditional OpenVPN client configuration files, the certificate would be placed in the `<cert>...</cert>` inline section, and the private key in the